 Bound controls are the ones that you use to view or work with data in your tables or queries.
 Since they’re connected to the underlying data source, any changes you make in bound controls are reflected in the data source (assuming your data source is editable).

 Unbound controls are useful for displaying calculated values or for entering values that don’t need to be stored in tables.
-For example, you might put unbound controls on a form to enter start and end dates, then use a macro attached to a command button to read the dates and display a report for the date range entered.
+For example, you might put unbound controls on a form to enter start and end dates, then use a macro attached to a command button control to read the dates and display a report for the date range entered.
 Since you don’t need to store those dates for future reference, the controls don’t need to be bound to anything.

 What else can I do with controls?

 The most common type of control is the text box; these can display many different types of data, such as text, numbers, and dates.
 Other controls have more specialized functions.
-For example, there’s a control to insert a page break into a report, one to add web content to a form, and another one to add a subform to a form.
+For example, there’s a control to insert a page break into a report, one to add web content to a desktop database form, and another one to add a subform to a desktop database form.
 You can create a control that references a control on another form, and in a desktop database, you can change the tab order for controls.

 For more about adding controls to reports, see Introduction to reports in Access.